ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 jobs in which the number of threads needs to be specified differently for different components.

-In the following we have two components.
-The first component runs 8 MPI tasks each with 16 OpenMP threads.
-The second component runs 8 MPI tasks with one task per NUMA region on one node; each task has one thread.
+In the following we have two components, again using `xthi-a` and `xthi-b` as our two separate executables.
+The first component runs 8 MPI tasks each with 16 OpenMP threads on one node.
+The second component runs 8 MPI tasks with one task per NUMA region on a second node; each task has one thread.
 An appropriate Slurm submission might be:

 === "Full system"